 Triamcinolone (By injection)

-Treats many diseases and conditions, especially problems related to inflammation.
-May reduce inflammation in joints.
+Treats diseases and conditions related to inflammation (swelling).
+Also relieves knee pain caused by osteoarthritis and reduces swelling in the joints.
 This medicine is a corticosteroid.

 How to Use This Medicine: